xcore/sc_android_aap/doc/05_api.rst

 **vendorID**

-Vendor ID of the Android device.
+Expected Vendor ID of the Android device.
 Nexus S VID is 0x18D1.

 **productID**

-Product ID of the Android device in accessory mode.
+Expected Product ID of the Android device in accessory mode.
 Nexus S PID should be either 0x2D00 or 0x2D01.
 The PID of this phone (when not in accessory mode) is 0x4E22.

 **vendorIDMask**